Pilot-T Project: New Solutions in the Interface between Mobility and ICT

-All the templates for attachments to the application are available for download at the bottom of this call for proposals.
+- All the templates for attachments to the application are found at the end of this call.

 - A project description of maximum 10 pages using the designated template.

-- Information about the applicant and each of the participating companies, using the designated template.
+- Information about partners for the applicant company and each of the participating companies, using the designated template.

 - A CV for the project manager, using the designated template.

-- CVs for key project participants carrying out central R&D tasks under the project, using the designated template (to be uploaded under “Other”).
+- CVs for key project participants carrying out central R&D tasks under the project, using the designated template.

-Applications processed by Innovation Norway will be assessed on the basis of the following criteria: Level of innovation, value creation, international market potential, funding plan and implementation capacity.
+Grant proposals will be assessed on the basis of the following criteria:

 • To what extent does the innovation represent something new?